GiveUsAGoodMarkPlease/Professional-Skills/README.md

-We have uploaded both the .docx and .png screenshot of some works to prevent inaccessibilty.
+We have uploaded both the .docx and .png screenshot of some works to prevent accessibilty problems.
 Please choose the appropriate format for your operating system to view the file.